 Majors at RWU: Psychology and International Relations

-Majors at RWU: Psychology and Legal Studies
+Majors at RWU: Psychology and Marketing

 “Psychology was a given because I always found the thoughts behind people’s actions interesting.
 My classes were beneficial because I was going to be working with all different demographics and ages.
 I learned about people and culture, and how to work with a wide variety of individuals.”